-Wonder of the Seas is the fifth Oasis-class ship in Royal Caribbean International’s fleet of cruise ships.
+Wonder of the Seas is the fifth Oasis-class ship in cruise operator Royal Caribbean International’s fleet of cruise ships.

-It is currently under construction at the Chantiers de l’Atlantique shipyard in Saint-Nazaire, France, and will become the world’s largest ocean cruise liner, upon completion.
+The vessel was constructed at the Chantiers de l’Atlantique shipyard in Saint-Nazaire, France, and is currently the world’s largest ocean cruise liner.

-The Wonder of the Seas cruise ship is 362m long and 64m wide, with a draft of 30ft and a gross tonnage of 236,857t.
-Featuring 18 decks, the cruise ship will have 2,300 crew members and accommodate up to 6,988 guests across its 2,867 staterooms.
+The Wonder of the Seas cruise ship is 362m long and 65m wide, with a draft of 30ft and a gross tonnage of 235,600t.
+Featuring 18 decks, the cruise ship is serviced by up to 2,300 crew members and can accommodate up to 7,084 guests across its 2,867 staterooms.

-The ship will be propelled by four bow thrusters, with each delivering 7500hp, and will achieve a cruising speed of 22k.
+The ship is propelled by four bow thrusters, with each delivering 7,500hp to achieve a cruising speed of 22kt.

 Neighbourhoods aboard the Wonder of the Seas

-Wonder of the Seas will include eight neighbourhoods – Central Park, Boardwalk, Pool & Sports Zone, Entertainment Place, Royal Promenade, Vitality Spa & Fitness Centre, Youth Zone, and Suite Neighbourhood.
+The Wonder of the Seas has eight neighbourhoods – Central Park, Boardwalk, Pool & Sports Zone, Entertainment Place, Royal Promenade, Vitality Spa & Fitness Centre, Youth Zone and Suite Neighbourhood.

-The Central Park will be the first living park at sea which will house more than 20,000 plants and feature elevated speciality restaurants, and high-end boutiques.
+Central Park is the first living park at sea and houses more than 20,000 plants and features elevated speciality restaurants and high-end boutiques.
 Guests can enjoy the open-air oasis during the day and live music events under the stars in the evening.

-The Entertainment Place will host unique night shows and original productions at the Royal Theatre.
-The neighbourhood will also feature ice-skating rinks and the Spotlight Karaoke that allows passengers to participate in karaoke in front of a live audience.
+The Entertainment Place hosts unique night shows and original productions at the Royal Theatre.
+The neighbourhood also features ice-skating rinks and the Spotlight Karaoke which allows passengers to participate in karaoke in front of a live audience.

-To be located in the heart of the ship, the Royal Promenade will include shopping, dining, and entertainment spaces.
-The Vitality Spa & Fitness Centre neighbourhood will have a dedicated spa and fitness centre offering dynamic exercise classes at the full-scale gym and spa treatments.
-It will also house the Vitality Café, which will serve smoothies and fresh sandwiches.
+At the heart of the cruise ship is the Royal Promenade which houses shopping, dining and entertainment spaces.
+The Vitality Spa & Fitness Centre neighbourhood has a dedicated spa and fitness centre offering dynamic exercise classes at the full-scale gym and spa treatments.
+It also houses the Vitality Café which serves smoothies and fresh sandwiches.

-The Youth Zone will be a neighbourhood dedicated to exploration and adventure.
-The neighbourhood will include Adventure Ocean youth programme, a youth club on Royal Caribbean ships for guests aged between three and 17 years, and a nursery for infants and toddlers.
-It will provide educational activities and games.
+The Youth Zone is a neighbourhood dedicated to exploration and adventure.
+The neighbourhood includes the Adventure Ocean youth programme, a youth club on Royal Caribbean ships for guests aged between three and 17 years and a nursery for infants and toddlers, providing them with educational activities and games.

-The Suite Neighbourhood will be the eighth neighbourhood that will specifically serve suite guests.
-It will provide a private experience including world-class dining, a sun deck, a private lounge, and a restaurant.
-Furthermore, The Suite Neighbourhood will house the expansive Ultimate Family Suite, a new cabin style for families.
+The Suite Neighbourhood specifically serves suite guests.
+It provides a private experience including world-class dining, a sun deck, a private lounge and a restaurant.
+Furthermore, The Suite Neighbourhood houses the expansive Ultimate Family Suite – a new cabin style for families.

 Dining venues and other amenities

-The Wonder of the Seas ship will feature nine complimentary and 12 speciality dining facilities across its decks.
-It will also offer a wide variety of bars and lounges with a total of 12 bars across the ship.
+The Wonder of the Seas ship features nine complementary and 12 speciality dining facilities across its decks.
+It includes The Mason Jar Southern Restaurant & Bar, which is the Royal Caribbean’s first southern restaurant and features farmhouse-style décor and live music.
+It also offers a wide variety of bars and lounges, with a total of 12 bars across the ship.

-Other amenities aboard the Wonder of the Seas cruise ship will include a conference centre, a medical centre, and a pharmacy.
-Entertainment options will include an outdoor movie screen, casino royale, and music hall.
+Other amenities aboard the Wonder of the Seas cruise ship include a conference centre, a medical centre and a pharmacy.
+Entertainment options include an outdoor movie screen, a casino royale and a music hall.